keycodvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *the first project is called 0-alias.
 0-alias is a script which creates an alias ls which deletes all the files in the current
-*1-hello_you file prints the name of the current user *the file 2-path adds the directory action to the path $PATH
+*1-hello_you file prints the name of the current user *the file 2-path adds the directory action to the path $PATH *the file 3-paths adds counts the number the directories in the path $PATH.
+It is consisted of three parts.
+The first is to show the path, then use a tr command to subsitute the colons with a new line and the use the command wc -l to count the all the lines